cliffe/HacktivityLabSheets/_labs/example_highlighting_guide.md

 8. **Improper command formatting**: Always use `bash` code blocks for terminal commands and escape pipe characters
 9. **Improper code formatting**: Always use `c` code blocks for C code and `nasm` code blocks for assembly code
 10. **Markdown artifacts in code**: Remove escaped characters and formatting artifacts from all code blocks
+11. **Improper inline code formatting**: Use single backticks for inline code and remove markdown artifacts
-11. **Uncapitalized block content**: Always capitalize the first word after "Note:", "Tip:", or "Hint:" since these labels are not visible in the rendered output
+12. **Uncapitalized block content**: Always capitalize the first word after "Note:", "Tip:", or "Hint:" since these labels are not visible in the rendered output

 ### Image Caption Formatting